danstocker/heightstick/README.md

 Command line codebase growth assessment tool for Git-based projects.

-Outputs a JSON containing author and LOC (lines of code) information for each week, two weeks, or month since the first commit.
+Outputs JSON or CSV containing repo information for each week, two weeks, or month between the first and last commits.

 Installation
 ------------